Pour lukewarm water into a shallow plate and soak the rice paper.

 Add gochujang, sesame oil, soy sauce, and sugar and mix well.

-Bring everything to a quick boil and add the rice cakes (or the rice paper rolls).
+Bring everything to a quick boil and add the rice cakes (or rice paper rolls).

 Let everything simmer for at least 5 minutes (stirring occasionally).

-Once the rice cakes are cooked through and the sauce has thickened, add the cheese and continue to simmer briefly with a lid until the cheese melts.
+Once the rice cakes are cooked through and the sauce has thickened, add the cheese on top and continue to simmer briefly with a lid until the cheese melts.

-Finally, as a garnish, chop the spring onion and sprinkle it over.
+Finally, cut the spring onion for decoration and sprinkle it over.

-Instead of gochujang, you can use tomato paste (the same amount) if you don't like spiciness that much.
+Instead of gochujang, you can use tomato paste (the same amount) if you don't like spiciness too much.

 Enjoy your meal!!!